 Shadow of the Colossus takes a unique approach to the adventure, puzzle, and platforming genres by blending their elements in ways no game has before.
 One particular difference Shadow of the Colossus has from other games is that it is, for the most part, only a series of boss fights.
 These boss fights, the battles against the colossi, make up much of the gameplay.
 The style of these boss fights could be classified as a number of gameplay types, and some have even suggested they are puzzles.

-Shadow of the Colossus is an exclusive title for the PlayStation 2, however the game is set to be released for the PlayStation 3 along with ICO in a two game collection.
+Shadow of the Colossus is an exclusive title for the PlayStation 2.
+However, the game was released for the PlayStation 3 along with ICO in a two game collection.

 Shadow of the Colossus is a prequel and spiritual successor to ICO.